In Short

 What is Copyright Ownership?

-Two or more people can jointly own the copyright.
-For example, if you co-author an article with another writer, you may both jointly own the copyright in the article.
+Two or more people can jointly own the copyright of a literary work.
+For example, if you co-author an article with another writer, you may jointly own the copyright in the article.
 For joint ownership of copyright, the contribution of all owners must be significant and original.
-The way in which ownership is shared can be equally or unequally divided depending on the arrangement.
+How ownership is shared can be equally or unequally divided depending on the arrangement.

 If you are a freelance writer or a contractor, whether or not you own the copyright in the work you create depends on your agreement.
 To avoid any issues about copyright ownership, it is best to set out the terms at the outset and ensure all parties are on the same page.